ccuser44/Titan-Protection/README.md

 I've decided to archive this as I'm no longer using this and it's probably not getting updated, I have locally developed this a bit further but I don't think this holds as much value though.
-You can still use this and I'll probably updated this to the latest version soon.
+You can still use this and I'll probably updated this to the latest version soon, but other than that it will probably not get updated.

 # Titan-Protection
 Titan Protection is a Roblox plugin to remove malicious objects.
 This is unready and in shared alpha testing.